Skip to main content

 Model Quantization

 This chapter mainly introduces the usage details of the model quantization tool.
-The RISC-V series chips of Jidie Shikong support the direct deployment of floating-point (FP32) models, but we strongly recommend that you further quantize the floating-point model into a fixed-point (INT8) model.
+The RISC-V series chips of Spacemit support the direct deployment of floating-point (FP32) models, but we strongly recommend that you further quantize the floating-point model into a fixed-point (INT8) model.
 The accuracy loss of the quantized model can generally be controlled within 1%, but the inference performance can be improved by dozens of times!

 1 Introduction to Model Quantization